-- Problem Gambling the gaming operation must establish a program, approved by the Tribal Gaming Agency, to mitigate pathological and problem gaming by implementing specified measures. - Health and Safety Standards the Tribe has agreed to adopt and comply with tribal health standards for food and beverage handling that are no less stringent than State public health standards.
+Health and Safety Standards - the Tribe has agreed to adopt and comply with tribal health standards for food and beverage handling that consistent with the State's public health standards.
 Also, the Tribe has agreed to comply with federal water quality and safe drinking water standards applicable in California.
 The Tribe must also adopt and comply with federal and state laws forbidding harassment, including sexual harassment, discrimination and retaliation.
-Furthermore, the Tribe must maintain a \$3 million insurance policy for these purposes and adopt an ordinance that includes a dispute resolution process. - Building Codes and Fire Safety in order to assure the protection of the health and safety of all gaming facility patrons, guests, and employees, the Tribe shall adopt or has already adopted, and shall maintain throughout the term of this Compact, an ordinance that requires any covered gaming facility construction to meet or exceed the applicable codes.
-Gaming facility construction, expansion, improvement, modification or renovation must also comply with the federal Americans with Disabilities Act. - Emergency Services Accessibility and Possession of Firearms the Tribe must make reasonable provisions for adequate emergency fire, medical, and related relief and disaster services for patrons and employees.
-Also, prohibits the possession of firearms by any person in the gaming facility at all times except for federal, state, or local law enforcement personnel, or tribal law enforcement or security personnel, as authorized. - Effective Date this Compact shall not be effective unless and until all of the following have occurred: (a) The Compact is ratified by statute in accordance with state law and (b) Notice of approval or constructive approval is published in the Federal Register.
-Once effective, this Compact shall be in full force and effect for State law purposes until twenty-five (25) years following the effective date. - Amendment by Agreement the terms and conditions of this Compact may be amended at any time by the mutual and written agreement of both parties, provided that each party voluntarily consents to such negotiations in writing.
+Furthermore, the Tribe must maintain a \$3 million insurance policy for these purposes and adopt an ordinance that includes a dispute resolution process.

+Building Codes and Fire Safety - in order to assure the protection of the health and safety of all gaming facility patrons, guests, and employees, the Tribe shall adopt and shall maintain throughout the term of this Compact, an ordinance that requires any covered gaming facility construction to meet or exceed the applicable codes.
+Gaming facility construction, expansion, improvement, modification or renovation must also comply with the federal Americans with Disabilities Act.

+Emergency Services Accessibility and Possession of Firearms - the Tribe must make reasonable provisions for adequate emergency fire, medical, and related relief and disaster services for patrons and employees.
+Also, the compact prohibits the possession of firearms by any person in the gaming facility at all times except for federal, state, or local law enforcement personnel, or tribal law enforcement or security personnel, as authorized.

+Effective Date - this Compact shall not be effective unless and until all of the following have occurred: (a) The Compact is ratified by statute in accordance with state law and (b) Notice of approval or constructive approval is published in the Federal Register.
+Once effective, this Compact shall be in full force and effect for 25 years following the effective date.
+The compact specifies that the Tribe and the State have agreed that if local land use restrictions are determined to be enforceable against the United States and the Tribe by a court of competent jurisdictions in a final, non-appealable determinations, the Tribe and the State agree to enter into good-faith negotiations pursuant to IGRA to amend this Compact to address that circumstance.

+Amendment by Agreement - the terms and conditions of this Compact may be amended at any time by the mutual and written agreement of both parties, provided that each party voluntarily consents to such negotiations in writing.
 Any amendments to this Compact shall be deemed to supersede, supplant and extinguish all previous understandings and agreements on the subject.